JanEGerken/HEAL-SWIN/heal_swin/README.md

 The `EvaluateConfig` dataclass contains options for the checkpoint to be evaluated, the specific evaluations to run, the training configuration used and the data on which to evaluate.
 In particular, it allows for the specification of a prediction writer which are used for more elaborate evaluations, as e.g. on masked and projected versions of the data.
 A list of available segmentation prediction writers can be found in the `get_pred_writer` functions of the flat data module in `data/segmentation/flat_datamodule.py` and the HEALPix data module in `data/segmentation/hp_datasets.py` and correspondingly for prediction writers for depth estimation.
 For more details, please refer to `evaluation/evaluate_config.py` and the data modules directly.
 The `PLConfig` dataclass encapsulates the PyTorch Lightning options which are used for the evaluation run.

 The evaluation config files in `run_configs` all load the training, data and model configuration as well as the `PLConfig` instance from the saved checkpoint.
-They perform the evaluation on the best logged epoch and read the MLflow run id from the `RUN_ID` environment varibale.
+They perform the evaluation on the best logged epoch and read the MLflow run id from the `RUN_ID` environment variable.
 The evaluation configuration files available are

-- `default_evaluate_run_config.py`: Performes an evaluation with default parameters, similar to the one performed after training when `eval_after_train` is set to `True`
+- `default_evaluate_run_config.py`: Performs an evaluation with default parameters, similar to the one performed after training when `eval_after_train` is set to `True`
-- `segmentation/evaluate_all_config.py`: Performes a number of different evaluations for segmentation depending on the `SLURM_ARRAY_TASK_ID` environment variable.
-This file is desigend to be run as a slurm array job to run all implemented evaluations for semantic segmentation on a praticular checkpoint in parallel.
+- `segmentation/evaluate_all_config.py`: Performs a number of different evaluations for segmentation depending on the `SLURM_ARRAY_TASK_ID` environment variable.
+This file is designed to be run as a slurm array job to run all implemented evaluations for semantic segmentation on a particular checkpoint in parallel.
 For an evaluation of a flat model, task ids 0-4 are admissible, for a HEALPix model, task ids 0-5 are admissible.
 - `depth_estimation/evaluate_all_depth_config.py`: Similar to `evaluate_all_config.py`, but evaluates depth estimation checkpoints.
 For an evaluation of a flat model, task ids 0-4 are admissible, for a HEALPix model, task ids 0-5 are admissible.

 For instance, in order to launch an array job to perform all evaluations on a HEAL-SWIN checkpoint with a segmentation model, run